-Preliminary Prospectus Supplement (To prospectus dated August 11, 2015)
+Prospectus Supplement (To Prospectus dated August 11, 2015)

+54,000,000 Common Units

+Energy Transfer Partners, L.P.

-Sunoco Logistics Partners L.P.
-21,000,000 Common Units Representing Limited Partner Interests
+Representing Limited Partner Interests

-We are selling 21,000,000 common units representing limited partner interests in Sunoco Logistics Partners L.P.
-Our common units are listed on the New York Stock Exchange under the symbol "SXL."
-The last reported sales price of our common units on the New York Stock Exchange on September 23, 2016 was \$29.27 per common unit.
+We are selling 54,000,000 common units representing limited partner interests in Energy Transfer Partners, L.P., including 1,000,000 of our common units to Kelcy L. Warren, Chief Executive Officer and Chairman of the Board of Directors of Energy Transfer Partners, L.L.C.
+Our common units are listed on the New York Stock Exchange under the symbol "ETP."
+The last reported sales price of our common units on the New York Stock Exchange on August 14, 2017 was \$19.63 per common unit.

 Investing in our common units involves risk.
-See "Risk Factors" beginning on page S-8 of this prospectus supplement and on page 6 of the accompanying prospectus.
+See "Risk Factors" beginning on page S-7 of this prospectus supplement and on page 6 of the accompanying prospectus.